-Referral Condition Number Relevant SSD Consent Condition Condition Particulars Compliance Status Comments / Evidence the compliance report is published.
-Reports mush remain published for the life of the approval.
-The approval holder must continue to publish reports until otherwise advised by the Minister in writing.
-6 The person taking the action must advise the Department of any potential non-compliance with any of these conditions of approval in writing within seven days of becoming aware of the potential non-compliance.
+Referral Condition Number Relevant SSD Consent Condition Condition Particulars Compliance Status Comments / Evidence 6 The person taking the action must advise the Department of any potential non-compliance with any of these conditions of approval in writing within seven days of becoming aware of the potential non-compliance.
 Compliant 7 If, at any time after five years from the date of this approval, the person taking the action has not commenced the action, then the person taking the action must not commence the action without the written agreement of the Minister.
 Compliant Commencement occurred on 5th February 2018 8 Unless otherwise agreed to in writing by the Minister, the person taking the action must publish all management documents referred to in these conditions of approval on their website.
 This includes documents required indirectly through the NSW conditions of consent.
 Compliant All approved Management Plans applicable to this approval and the NSW conditions of consent are available via the company's website.